 In my One Pot Makeover I changed a few things and whipped it up in one pot.
 It cuts down on fuel needed as well as cooking time.
 The result is a very tasty and more friendly meal.
 It isn’t a lightweight meal, but it will fill you up.
 As for carrying the artichokes and capers – this needs to be a first night out trip.
 They will be fine carrying them for the first day.
 The artichokes I used did come with a poptop as well, if you don’t mind carrying a can out, by all means pack the can in.
 Capers are pickled – they don’t spoil very fast.

-- 8 oz thin spaghetti
+- 8 ounces thin spaghetti or angel hair

 - 1⁄4 cup Italian seasoned bread crumbs